nikingale/RockeTab/README.md

 # RockeTab
-A simple chrome extension that displays an inspirational quote on every new tab
+### A chrome extension that displays an inspirational quote on every new tab